PrismarineJS/mineflayer/docs/api.md

 #### "login"

 Fires after you successfully login to the server.
-You probably want to wait for the `spawn` event before doing anything though.
+You probably want to wait for the chunks to be loaded to do anything though.

 #### "spawn"

-Emitted once after you log in and spawn for the first time and then emitted when you respawn after death.
+Emitted when you respawn after death.

-This is usually the event that you want to listen to before doing anything on the server.

 #### "respawn"